 Submitting an Application:

-The application, which will be accepted via a Google Form linked below, must consist of the following three parts.
-Please merge these parts into one PDF to be titled "[your last name].RJFF2020.pdf"
+The application, which will be accepted via a Google Form linked below, must consist of the following two parts.
+Please merge these parts into one PDF to be titled "[your last name].RJFF2021.pdf"

 - A concise narrative that indicates how the proposed activities relate to the applicant’s current and planned research, as well as the anticipated impact to the applicant’s field of research.
 The proposal should be limited to three single-spaced pages with at least 11 point font and 1” margins.
 Any bibliographical references should be included at the end of this section (included in the 3 page maximum).
 Proposals should be understandable by colleagues who are not in your field.